SatarupaRC/Python_Coffee-Shop_Data-Analysis/README.md

 **Data Pre-processing and Cleaning**

-  - **Explanatory Analysis**: In order to conduct the explanatory analysis, I first merged the files sales_receipts, and product on product_id and got around 50,000 rows.
+  - **Exploratory Analysis**: In order to conduct the exploratory analysis, I first merged the files sales_receipts, and product on product_id and got around 50,000 rows.
 For variables with spaces in Product Category I used python codes to take out the spaces and replace them with hyphens.
 I also took dummies of product_category and tax_exemption_yn and finally dropped the null values to get the final table.

   - **Linear regression and KNN**: To predict if the quantity of products sold depends on the retail price, product category and tax exemption I merged the files sales_receipts, and product on product_id and took dummies of product_category and tax_exemption_yn for the OLS model.
 Besides this, I have split the data into test and training data and then conducted the KNN.